Skip to content

 Exterior of a village pub with whitewahsed walls clad in dark painted timber frames with a grey slate roof.
 Hawkshead Lake District Cumbria England

 Many people find themselves in the tiny village of Hawkshead, in England’s Lake District, just because its half-timbered buildings and narrow cobblestone streets are so charming.
 But the town is also worth visiting for the Beatrix Pottery Gallery.
-This is situated within a 17th-century building which was once the author’s husband’s legal offices.
+This is situated within a 17th-century building, once the author’s husband’s legal offices.

 If you need a place to stay, try the delightful Queens Head Hotel in the centre of town.
 Here since the 16th century, it was around when William Wordsworth attended the local grammar school and when Beatrix Potter lived on her farm just up the road!